ePrivacy and GPDR Cookie Consent management by TermsFeed Privacy Policy and Consent Generator

 2. Organic Law 2/2023, of March 23, of the University System.

-3. Royal decree 822/2021, of September 28, which establishes the organization of university education and quality assurance procedure.
+4. Royal decree 822/2021, of September 28, which establishes the organization of university education and quality assurance procedure.

-4. Royal decree 43/2015 , of February 2, which modifies Royal Decree 1393/2007, of October 29, which establishes the organization of official university education, and Royal Decree 99/2011, of January 28, by which regulates the official Doctoral Studies.
+5. Royal decree 43/2015, of February 2, which modifies Royal Decree 1393/2007, of October 29, which establishes the organization of official university education, and Royal Decree 99/2011, of January 28, by which regulates the official Doctoral Studies.

-5. Royal decree 534/2013, of July 12, which modifies Royal Decree 1393/2007, of October 29, which establishes the organization of official university education; 99/2011, of January 28, which regulates official doctoral studies; and 1892/2008, of November 14, which regulates the conditions for access to official university degree courses and admission procedures to Spanish public universities.
+6. Royal decree 534/2013, of July 12, which modifies Royal Decree 1393/2007, of October 29, which establishes the organization of official university education; 99/2011, of January 28, which regulates official doctoral studies; and 1892/2008, of November 14, which regulates the conditions for access to official university degree courses and admission procedures to Spanish public universities.

-6. Royal decree 99/2011, of January 28, regulating official doctoral studies.
+7. Royal decree 99/2011, of January 28, regulating official doctoral studies.

-7. Royal decree 1125/2003, of September 5, which establishes the European credit system and the qualification system in official university degrees and valid in throughout the national territory.
+8. Royal decree 1125/2003, of September 5, which establishes the European credit system and the qualification system in official university degrees and valid in throughout the national territory.

 The Commission of Study Programmes Evaluation (CET) oversees the processes related to the follow-up and ex post accreditation for official university study programmes.
 It operates based on the criteria established in the Agency's external evaluation guidelines.
 The composition and functions of the CET are defined by the Internal Operating Rules of the CET and Panels of AQUIB.
 According to its regulations, this commission is divided into two subcommissions:

-Sub-commission of Arts and Humanities, Social and Legal Sciences
+Subcommission of Arts and Humanities, Social and Legal Sciences

 President

-Academic Vocals (Arts and Humanities)
+Academic representative (Arts and Humanities)

-Academic Vocals (Social and Juridical Sciences)
+Academic representative (Social and Juridical Sciences)

-Student Vocal
+Student representative

-Quality Vocal
+Quality representative

-Professional Vocal
+Professional representative

 Miguel Albertí Amengual, Balearic Islands Bar Association.